 I always find recipes that I want to try.
 I have started tearing them out so I don’t forget about them (my attention span is getting shorter by the second).

 These Rosemary Brioche Rolls came from the April 2014 issue of Country Living.
 I couldn’t resist.
 I’ve been wanting to make brioche for the longest time and with the mention of rosemary I could no longer put it off.
 I made these the very next day.

-I know these rolls would be amazing for grilled chicken sandwiches or burgers.
+I know these rolls would be amazing for grilled bbq chicken sandwiches or burgers.
 These rolls made our ordinary lunch time sandwiches something special.
-I will be making these again soon, really soon.
+I will be making these again soon, really soon and you should too.